Magazine

 What are some advantages of DST 1031 Exchange properties?

 DST 1031 Exchanges offer many benefits.
 Through fractional ownership, DSTs expose you to institutional-grade assets with fractional ownership, allowing you to profit from the equity and tax advantages of sizeable commercial property ownership.
 Also, DSTs are a pre-packaged investment.
 This arrangement reduces your risk of missing IRS deadlines for 1031 exchanges.
-And the DST Sponsor handles all the due diligence, documentation, compliance, financial reporting, and other Property management-related tasks.
+The DST Sponsor handles all the due diligence, documentation, compliance, financial reporting, and other Property management-related tasks.

 What is one of the most significant disadvantages of investing in DST 1031 properties?